Lamg2799/MEAN-Music-Webapp/README.md

 ## Description

-- This is a music manager built with the MEAN STACK (Mongodb, ExpressJs, Angular, NodeJs).
+- This is a music manager built with the MEAN Stack (Mongodb, ExpressJs, Angular, NodeJs).
 - This app allows users to create an account, upload music with the account and listen to the uploaded music.

 ## Features